 Risk is generally low for travelers but may be increased in the following cases:

 - Travel to areas where cases have been reported

 - Direct or indirect contact with camels (including carcasses, bodily fluids, secretions, urine, raw meat, camel droppings) or with persons engaging in animal-related activities (e.g., feeding, cleaning, slaughtering, birthing, milking)

 - Contact with persons who have had contact with camels, including those with subclinical infections acquired from camels

 - Consumption of unpasteurized camel milk, camel urine, or improperly cooked meat

-- Close contact with a person diagnosed with MERS-CoV
+- Close contact with a person diagnosed with MERS-CoV (especially high risk)

 - Elderly persons